diegolinhares/pinscher_invoices/README.md

 - The code is divided into modules, each responsible for a specific set of functions.
 This makes maintenance and testing more manageable, as changes in one module do not heavily impact the others.
 - By sticking to Rails best practices and ensuring clear separation of concerns, the codebase is designed to be easily understandable and maintainable, reducing long-term technical complications.

+# Code Quality

+This project emphasizes code quality by using Lefthook, a tool that takes the place of a traditional Continuous Integration (CI) system.
+Lefthook is configured to run a series of checks and tests before each commit, ensuring that only high-quality code is integrated into the main codebase.
+This approach streamlines the development process while maintaining strict standards for code quality.

 # API Documentation